Raspberry PI IoT Network Monitor

 Sing-a-long with https://github.com/stamparm/maltrail/blob/master/README.md#quick-start.
 The Whole README is very good!

-sudo apt-get install git python3 python3-dev python3-pip python-is-python3 libpcap-dev build-essential procps schedtool
+sudo apt-get install python-is-python3 libpcap-dev schedtool python3-pcapy

 git clone --depth 1 https://github.com/stamparm/maltrail.gitInitial Testing ...